Mathura district: Education

 Mathura is home to the Uttar Pradesh Pandit Deen Dayal Upadhyaya Veterinary University, the first of its kind in the state and the fourth in the country to be made independent veterinary universities.
-The University is located on the Mathura-Agra road, about 5 km from M. Famous Government engineering college, Bharatpur is located at 35 km from Mathura.
+The University is located on the Mathura-Agra road, about 5 km from Mathura.

-Many schools like Parmeshwari Devi Dhanuka, Hanuman Prashad Dhanuka, Kanha Makhan Public School, Kanha Makhan Millenium School, Amarnath Vidya Ashram, Sacred Heart, St. Dominics, Ramanlal Shorawala, SRBS International School and Rajiv International School are also located here.
+Many schools like Parmeshwari Devi Dhanuka, Hanuman Prashad Dhanuka, Kanha Makhan Public School, Kanha Makhan Millenium School, Amarnath Vidya Ashram, Sacred Heart, Mathura, St. Dominics, Ramanlal Shorawala, SRBS International School, Braj shiksha sadan school and Rajiv International School are also located here.

 Culture and religion

-The culture of Mathura, and in fact the whole of Braj region is centered on the worship of Radha Krishna and their divine pastimes.
-Mathura witnesses sharp spike in tourism activities during the major festivals like Krishna Janamashtami, Radhashtami and Holi.
-The residents or natives of Mathura are called Brijwasi.
-Mathura is famous for its sweets and Chaat.

-Language

-The language spoken in the Braj mandal is mainly Braj, and spoken in the other parts of several states in India.
-This dialect is characteristic with the Braj and known as Brajbhasha.
-Before Hindi and until past few centuries, Brajbhasha used to be the dominant dialect in literature.

-Dance

-Raaslilas of Mathura have become an integral part of Indian folklore.

-Charkula is a traditional folk dance of the Braj.
-In this dance, a woman balances a column of deepikas on her head and dances to the accompaniment of Rasiya songs by the menfolk.